 Cataract surgery is almost always highly successful.
 Over 90% of patients who have the surgery enjoy improved vision.
 Many patients find that their vision improvement begins immediately and they can often resume normal activities within hours after surgery.
 Some find their vision better than ever after the procedure, while others may need to wear glasses for reading (known as Presbyopia) and other activities.
 During the initial healing period there may be a few limitations on strenuous activities, but most people can return to normal life quickly.
 They are surprised to find that they can also engage in activities that were once off-limits due to cataracts, such as reading and social activities.

 If you choose to have the new lifestyle lens implanted, you will have the benefit of improved distance and near vision.
 This lens will further reduce your dependency on glasses.
 Your doctor can help you determine if you are a candidate for this lens.
-Of course, there is some risk with any surgery, and a perfect result, no matter how likely, cannot be guaranteed.
-Make sure you discuss the surgery in detail with your doctor, and get all of your questions answered.
+Of course, there is some risk with any surgery and a perfect result, no matter how likely, cannot be guaranteed.
+Make sure you discuss the surgery in detail with your doctor and get all of your questions answered.
 At Thomas Eye Group, we welcome and encourage our patients' questions.

 Patients are typically concerned about the cataract surgery recovery process.
-The doctors at Thomas Eye Group provide the best quality care and thoroughly explain what you can expect after cataract surgery.
+The eye doctors at Thomas Eye Group provide the best quality care and thoroughly explain what you can expect after cataract surgery.
 Recovery from cataract surgery is generally very quick.
 Most patients obtain better vision within the first 24 hours of the procedure.
 Itching and mild discomfort are normal after cataract surgery.
 Some fluid discharge is also common.
 Your eye may be sensitive to light and touch.
 If you have discomfort, your doctor can suggest treatment.
 After one or two days, any moderate discomfort should disappear.

-For a few days after surgery, your doctor may ask you to use eye drops to help healing and decrease the risk of infection.
-Ask your cataract eye doctor about how to use your eye drops, how often to use them, and what effects they can have.
+For a few days after surgery, your doctor will ask you to use eye drops to help to heal and decrease the risk of infection.
+Ask your doctor or cataract surgeon about how to use your eye drops, how often to use them, and what effects they can have.
 You will need to wear an eye shield or eyeglasses to help protect your eye.
 Avoid rubbing or pressing on your eye.